 - Serves the energy loads of a building that is occupied by an organization (or in the case of a public facility, a department/agency) that is a Critical Service Provider (CSP) for the community (examples of CSPs are listed below). - Is located within an IEC or EJC within the state of Illinois: - EJCs, or Environmental Justice Communities, are identified through a methodology that multiplies the average of exposures and environmental effects with average socioeconomic factors.
 The calculation identifies the top 25% of qualifying census block groups across the state.
-A map and address look up tool is available for every address in the state.
+A map and address look-up tool is available for every address in the state.
 An additional process is available for representatives of communities to apply to have their geographic area designated as an EJC even if the program's quantitative methodology did not so determine it. - IECs, or Income-Eligible Communities, are defined as census tracts having a majority (50% or greater) of households at 80% or less of AMI.
-A map and address look-up tool map and address look-up tool are available for these communities.
+A map and address look-up tool are available for these communities.
 Note: The ILSFA Environmental Justice Community Map and the Income-Eligibility Community Map will be updated based on the 2020 census.
-These map updates will be completed and applicable for the 2023-2024 (PY6Program Year 6) Program Year.
-In order to accommodate any projects impacted by the updates to the maps, Approved Vendors will be allowed to utilize the previous version of the map for the 2023-2024 Program Year. - Has sufficient connection to and input from the IEC or EJC members the non-profit or public entity serves by: - Providing a narrative summary of efforts taken prior to the application to conduct community outreach and education about the proposed entity being served by this installation, and - Listing community-based organizations the applicant has partnered with (including letters from those organizations to verify the partnerships) in support of the proposed entity being served by this installation. - A qualified Critical Service Provider (CSP) is a non-profit or public entity that offers critical services to IECs or EJCs, including: - Advocacy organizations
+These map updates will be completed and applicable for the 2023-2024 (Program Year 6) Program Year.
+In order to accommodate any projects impacted by the updates to the maps, Approved Vendors will be allowed to utilize the previous version of the map for the 2023-2024 Program Year. - Has sufficient connection to and input from the IEC or EJC members the non-profit or public entity serves by: - Providing a narrative summary of efforts taken prior to the application to conduct community outreach and education about the proposed entity being served by this installation, and